Transcreation is when translation expertise and copywriting expertise come together in one expert process.

 The Trans-Creation Continuum is a concept I have developed over time and that many of you have come to know in more detail in my workshops and webinars, with all the consequences it has for inputs, processes, time, cost, deliverables, and not least: job satisfaction.

 Here is an illustration of what the Transcreation Continuum is about:

-As you can see, the transcreation continuum stretches from translation in its purest form to copy creation from scratch.
+As you can see, the transcreation continuum stretches between two poles: from translation in its purest form (starting on the left) to copy creation completely from scratch (on the right).

 Going from left (translation) to right (copy creation) …